 The Infectious Waste Program regulates generators and transporters of infectious waste in South Carolina as well as facilities that treat infectious waste.

-In South Carolina, there are approximately 9000 registered generators of infectious waste, 30 registered transporters of infectious waste, and 1 registered treatment facility for infectious waste.
+In South Carolina, there are approximately 9000 registered generators of infectious waste, 30 registered transporters of infectious waste, and 2 registered treatment facilities for infectious waste.

 What is Infectious Waste?

 Also known as medical or biohazardous waste, infectious waste is material that was used in healthcare, research or postmortem exams.
 It includes:

 - Sharps - any waste that may cause a puncture or cut